 28 October – Czechoslovak Independence Day (Republic Day) – A public holiday to mark the day Czechs and Slovaks established their own state in 1918 – the most important national holiday of the year.

 17 November – Democracy Day (velvet revolution 1989) – The day Czechs remember the student struggles of 1939 and 1989 against the Nazi and communist regimes.

 24 December – Christmas Eve.
-The main Christmas celebration in the Czech Republic – the time when presents are exchanged and a traditional Christmas dinner (carp soup, fried carp, carp surprise, etc.) is served.
+The main Christmas celebration in the Czech Republic – when presents are exchanged, and a traditional Christmas dinner (carp soup, fried carp, carp surprise, etc.) is served.

 25 December – Christmas Day.
 More Christmas gatherings with extended family, but the main celebration in the Czech Republic takes place on Christmas Eve.